Vincit/objection.js/doc/recipes/returning-tricks.md

   .where({firstName: 'Jennifer'})
   .returning('*');

-console.log(deletedJennifers.length); // However many Jennifers there were console.log(deletedJennifers[0].lastName); // Maybe "Lawrence"
+console.log(deletedJennifers.length); // How many Jennifers there were console.log(deletedJennifers[0].lastName); // Maybe "Lawrence"
 ```